Glossary term

 Option 1

 This definition includes modes of transport that are powered by fossil fuels but produce low emissions.
 This option may be useful in contracts during the transition towards green transport.
-If using the defined term Alternative Power Source in option 1, use the definition for Alternative Power Source in option 4.
+If using the defined term Alternative Fuel, see TCLP definition.
+If using the defined term Alternative Power Source in option 1, use the following definition.

 Option 2

-Option 2 defines green transport as modes of zero-emission transport only.
-This transport uses renewable energy sources or are powered by human forces (such as walking and cycling)!
+Option 2 defines green transport as modes of zero-emission transport (at time of operation) only.
+This transport uses renewable energy sources or is powered by human forces (such as walking and cycling).

 Transition to green transport

-In the future, the definition in option 1 might be replaced by the definition in option 2 (for example, when the sale of new conventional petrol and diesel cars and vans ends in 2040 as set out in the Government’s UK plan for tackling roadside nitrogen dioxide concentrations, detailed plan (July 2017)).
+In the future, the definition in option 1 might be replaced by the definition in option 2 (for example, when the sale of new conventional petrol and diesel cars and vans is expected to end in 2030).